SILVIA is short for Symbolically Isolated Linguistically Variable Intelligence Algorithms.

 SILVIA is NOT a speech recognition technology, rather she connects with 3rd party speech recognition solutions (like Nuance, Google Voice, and others) and takes human language input, converts it into a mathematical algorithm, and decides what needs to be executed, while formulating a response to the user.

 SILVIA Core: A high-performance runtime engine, configurable for client, server, or mobile / embedded

 SILVIA Server: A configurable system for automated management of n SILVIA Cores on one or more networked servers

 SILVIA Voice: A modular add-on component for accepting voice input and rendering voice output within a client application, a web page, or as part of SILVIA Server for optimized streaming media

 SILVIA API: Allows programmers to create new applications and plug-in based functionality

 SILVIA Studio: A graphical system for application-specific behavior development

 SILVIA Integrated Technology- Intelligence On Command

-The diagram below is a relatively simplistic decomposition of SILVIA’s artificial intelligence system, and illustrates how the sub-systems are combined and integrated into the SILVIA system as a whole.
+The diagram below is a relatively simplistic decomposition of SILVIA’s conversational intelligence system, and illustrates how the sub-systems are combined and integrated into the SILVIA system as a whole.